 - Aliens Act 1905

-And yet, rather than offering UK plc a framework in which to access much-needed talent for wider economic benefit, the UK immigration rules in their present form fail in many ways to support UK employers in meeting recruitment and talent needs.
+And yet, rather than offering UK plc a framework in which to access much-needed talent for wider economic benefit, the UK immigration rules in their present form fail in many ways to enable UK employers to meet recruitment and talent needs.

-The current UK system operates along two strands, with EU nationals and their dependants subject to different rules than non-EEA citizens.
+Prior to the end of EU free movement, the UK immigration system operated along two strands, with EU nationals and their dependants subject to different rules than non-EEA citizens.

-- Remove preference based on nationality – as EU free movement ends.
+- Removing immigration preference based on nationality – as EU free movement ends.

 DavidsonMorris are specialists in UK immigration.
 We are a team of immigration solicitors and legal experts dedicated to UK immigration law.
 We work with businesses and individuals to help understand their immigration options and support with making any necessary applications to the Home Office.
 Contact us for advice on your UK immigration matter.